changa/vimconfig/README.markdown

 ## Usage

-It's not usable yet.
-Looots of things still need to be done.
-However, the main idea is:

   * git clone the project: `git clone https://github.com/changa/vimconfig ~/.vim`
   * boostrap: `cd ~/.vim && make`
   * add your local settings or overrides in `~/.vim/vimrc.local`